kalsariya-nilesh/book-review-service/README.md

 ## 🔮 Suggested Future Improvements

 - ✅ Add authentication with JWT
+- ✅ Implement full CRUD operations for books and reviews.
 - ✅ Add user ownership to reviews
 - ✅ Switch to PostgreSQL or MongoDB for persistence
 - ✅ Use Redis for caching or distributed sessions
+- ✅ Implement retry and dead-letter queue (DLQ) handling for background jobs.
 - ✅ Add pagination and filtering to queries
 - ✅ Add logging (e.g., `pino`) and monitoring (e.g., Prometheus + Grafana)
+- ✅ Deploy the service using Kubernetes or serverless platforms.

 ---